gdotdesign/elm-github-install/Readme.md

 #### Do I need to use SSH keys?

-It dependes on your use case, but for public repositories in Github or Bitbucket it's not needed.
+It depends on your use case, but for public repositories in Github or Bitbucket it's not needed.

 #### What url protocols are supported?